AlrezaAmror/Emotion-Recognition/README.md

 ## Facial Emotion Recognition
 Emotion Recognition is a project aims to recognize human facial emotions in real-time using deep learning technology.
-I used a model that had been trained on a dataset of faces with emotion labels.<br>
+I used a model that had been trained on a dataset of faces with emotion labels.
+I got 93% accuracy using Transfer Learning Technique from EfficientNet<br>

 > Demo<br>